Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/README.md

 - [X] some materials on artifical neural network and deep learning;
 - [ ] probabilistic programming and graph models;
 - [ ] other data anslysis such as topological data analysis;
+- [ ] applications or models in practice such as recommender system, information retrieval, computer vision;
 - [ ] other computational intelligence such as simulated annealing.

 ***